 "So how many sessions are needed?"

 Because children are unique and their circumstances are diverse, the individual length of sessions may vary.
-Initial sessions run for eight to ten weeks after which a interim parental review will be held to discuss progress.
-Each session is one hour (depending on age).
+The initial set of sessions run for ten weeks during which an interim parental review will be held around the fifth to the seventh week to discuss progress.
+Each session is a therapeutic hour (50mins).